untoldverse/blog.mommers.us/about.markdown

 `Rust`
 `Zig/OCAML` (In the Process for Zig/OCAML!)

-I really dislike that getting access to firmware/network images from vendors are really hard to acuire to learn and test (especially when you are playing with APIs)
+I really dislike that getting access to firmware/network images from vendors are really hard to acquire to learn and test (especially when you are playing with APIs)

 Side-note: I love playing games, mostly co-op and single player games now.
 I used to love to play MMOs (Everquest/Lineage/FFXI) - but the genre has lost its' soul in my opinion.
 I really like playing "arcade" games since its simple and hard to do and rhythm games like DJMax!